SparkysWidgets/SW_MiniLab-Library/README.md

 - Calibration methods for 4, 7 and 10 reference solutions
 - Calibration methods for eC solutions (a low and high to calc slope)
 - temperature compensation methods
+- Map methods for both pH and eC have been added as well for those that prefer the ReefAngle way of calculating values(Thanks RA project, http://www.reefangel.com/)

 Additions, Errata
 -------------------------